heroku-examples/saas-go-app/ARCHITECTURE.md

 - Additional infrastructure cost
 - More complex connection management

+### 1a. **Why Explicit Two-Connection Approach vs. Automatic Routing?**

+**Decision**: This application uses explicit two-connection routing (`DATABASE_URL` + `ANALYTICS_DB_URL`) rather than relying on automatic routing from a single connection.

+**Reasoning**:
+- **Explicit Control**: We want to explicitly route analytics queries to followers, while keeping transactional reads on the primary for consistency
+- **Legacy Compatibility**: Works with all Heroku Postgres tiers, not just Advanced
+- **Clear Intent**: Code clearly shows which queries use which database
+- **Flexibility**: Can easily switch to automatic routing later if desired

+**Alternative Approach (Next Gen Postgres Advanced)**:
+With Heroku Postgres Advanced, you can use a single `DATABASE_URL` connection string that automatically routes:
+- Writes → Leader
+- Reads → Follower pool (if configured)

+This simplifies connection management but provides less explicit control over query routing.
+The current implementation can be modified to use this approach if desired.

 ### 2. **Why Not Use Follower for All Reads?**

 **Decision**: Only use follower pool for analytics, not for transactional reads.